Discover Our Shared Heritage Travel Itinerary

 Albuquerque, New Mexico

-Approximately 130,000 years ago, west of Albuquerque in present day New Mexico, lava poured from a crack in the earth.
+Approximately 130,000 years ago, lava poured from a crack in the earth today located in New Mexico, west of Albuquerque.
 As it cooled, this lava created a 25,000-foot thick sheet of rock.
-Later volcanoes and other forces shaped the rock into a long ridgeline.
-Here, groups of American Indians and Spanish settlers carved messages and religious symbols into the ancient volcanic rock.
-These images reflect the historic presence of American Indians and Spanish settlers, their cultural heritage, and the blending of cultures in the New Mexico area.
-On a network of trails, visitors to Petroglyph National Monument can explore this land with its volcanoes, archeological sites, and some 24,000 carvings of animals, people, brands, crosses, and other images that still carry meaning for people today.
+Later, volcanoes and other forces shaped the rock into a long ridgeline.
+Here, groups of both American Indians and Spanish settlers carved messages and religious symbols into the ancient volcanic rock.
+On a network of trails, visitors to Petroglyph National Monument can explore this land with its volcanoes, archeological sites, and some 24,000 carvings of animals, people, brands, crosses, and other images that still have meaning for people today.

-These petroglyphs are not just reminders of the heritage of American Indian peoples in the American Southwest, but also have contemporary religious and ceremonial meaning for some tribes.
-The orientation of a symbol relative to other symbols, parts of the landscape, and the horizon are significant, just as is the petroglyph itself.
+These petroglyphs are not just reminders of the heritage of American Indian peoples in the American Southwest.
+The petroglyphs also have contemporary religious and ceremonial meaning for some tribes.
+The orientation of a symbol relative to other symbols, parts of the landscape, or the horizon are significant, just as is the petroglyph itself.
 Some petroglyphs record important events for a family group or a tribe, while others have much more personal, private meanings.

 American Indian tribes consider the images and the land within Petroglyph National Monument to be a sacred space.
 Visitors to the park are encouraged to observe the petroglyphs, but not to touch them; touching the carvings or other surfaces of the rocks is forbidden, as this will disturb their patina.
 Once this happens, the original petroglyph can be eroded and lost.
 A patina, or coating, forms on the surface of the rocks over time.
 Those who carved the petroglyphs chipped away at this patina, also called desert varnish, to create the images we see today.